dan-leo/masters/thesis/v8/thesis.md

 One of the simplest use cases in IoT is smart metering.
 Periodically sending uplink data at regular intervals from a static location has the advantage of remote monitoring and reducing the need for physical readings.
 It also opened up new features for users (such as dynamic pricing and usage pattern analysis) and operators (such as load balancing a large number of clients).
 The clear value proposition and success is partially due to the belief that IoT should be low powered and low data transmissions which still exists today.

+**Smart metering can be considered as defeating the purpose of NB-IoT when considering its downlink capabilities.**

 Smart metering can be considered the traditional IoT model.

 ## Push-pull model